fp-cybrilla/fp-cybrilla.github.io/content/upcoming/beta/group-sip.md

 1. A corporate company (employer) ties up with an AMC or distributor
 2. Employee places a purchase order in a mutual fund scheme
 3. Employee authorises his/her company to deduct the investment amount from salary
-4. Employer deducts the investment amount from employee's salary and transfers amount to the AMC of selected scheme
+4. Employer deducts the investment amount from employee's salary and transfers amount to the AMC for the selected scheme
 5. AMC processes the investment order
 6. Employee receives the mutual fund units in a folio